 About RPC Framework

-The RPC framework is of the request-response category, where a client sends one message to the Big Peer and receives one response in return.
+The RPC framework is of the request-response category, where a client sends one message to Ditto Server and receives one response in return.
+The HTTP API is structured around various resources, which are endpoints you call in your code to perform specific actions, such asupdate

 These resources correspond to the key elements of the Ditto document model.
 For more information, see Document Model.